 Bring a piece of paper with you when you go to the doctor.
 Write down your concerns and questions, write down what the doctor says.
 IF YOU DO NOT UNDERSTAND WHAT YOU ARE BEING TOLD—SPEAK UP!!!
 ASK YOUR DOCTOR TO EXPLAIN AGAIN!!
 If nothing else, ask your doctor to print something off from the internet that you can read.

-If you get an EKG done–ask for a copy, or take a picture of it with your phone if you have one, and put it in your file—that is your baseline EKG–so if you have chest pain, the doctor can compare your EKGs
+If you get an EKG done–ask for a copy, and take a picture of it with your phone if you have one, and put it in your file—that is your baseline EKG–so if you have chest pain, the doctor can compare your EKGs

 If you have a biopsy , ask for a copy of the path report.